ncamaraljr7219/Armview-vscode-Master/README.md

 - Support for comments in the JSON file (aka JSONC)
 - Allowing the use of multi-line strings
   The extension supports both of these as far as is reasonably possible, multi-line strings in particular has no known spec on how it should be supported.
 The extension is also aware of the language server provided by the 'Azure Resource Manager Tools' extension and will accept files set to 'arm-template' as the language type.

-## Limitations & Known Issues

-- The code attempts to find the links (`dependsOn` relationships) between ARM resources, however due to the _many_ subtle and complex ways these relationships can be defined & expressed, certain links may not be picked up & displayed.
-Oct 2020 - Parsing for nested resources has been improved.
-- Icons for the most commonly used & popular resource types have been added, however not every resource is covered (There's simply too many and no canonical source).
-The default ARM cube icon will be shown as a fallback.
-Get in touch if you want a icon added for a particular resource type.
-- Resolving names & other properties for resources is attempted, but due to programmatic way these are generally defined with ARM functions and expressions, full name resolution is not always possible.
-- Templates using the loop functions `copy` & `copyIndex` to create multiple resources will not be rendered correctly due to limitations on evaluating the dynamic iterative state of the template.